-Eye, face, hearing, and head protection.
-Eye, face, hearing, and head protection is used in work environments where hazards present a danger to the eye, face, hearing, and head, such as dust, flying particles, metal fragments, chemicals, extreme glare, optical radiation, and items dropped from above.
-Our basic categories of these products are:
+Head, eye, face, and hearing protection.
+Head, eye, face, and hearing protection is used in work environments where hazards present dangers such as dust, flying particles, metal fragments, chemicals, extreme glare, optical radiation, and items dropped from above.

 - Industrial hard hats.
 Our broad line of hard hats include full-brim hats and traditional hard hats, available in custom colors and with custom logos.
 These hard hats are used by plant, steel and construction workers, miners and welders. - Fire helmets.
 Our fire service products include leather, traditional, modern, and specialty helmets designed to satisfy the preferences of firefighters across geographic regions.
-Our CairnsHELMET is the number one helmet in the North American fire service market based on 2006 sales.
-Similarly, our Gallet firefighting helmet has a number one market position in Europe based on 2006 sales. - Military helmets.
-The Advanced Combat Helmet is used by the military for ballistic head protection.
-It was originally designed for the Special Forces of the U.S. military and has now been designated as the "basis of issue" by the U.S. Army. - Eye, face, and hearing protection.
+Our CairnsHELMET is the number one helmet in the North American fire service market based on 2007 sales.
+Similarly, our Gallet firefighting helmet has a number one market position in Europe based on 2007 sales. - Military helmets and communication systems.
+The Advanced Combat Helmet, or ACH, is used by the military for ballistic head protection.
+The ACH was originally designed for the Special Forces of the U.S. military and has now been designated as the "basis of issue" by the U.S. Army.
+In recent years military forces in Iraq and Afghanistan have trusted MSA's battle-tested ACH and related Modular Integrated Communication Headset, or MICHTM.
+MICH is a light weight and comfortable communication system that provides superior hearing protection as well as clear radio/intercom communications. - Eye, face, and hearing protection.
 We manufacture and sell a broad line of hearing protection products, non-prescription protective eyewear, and face shields, used in a variety of industries.